Sex Addiction, Pornography, and Romantic Obsession Therapy

 A safe place to look at what is actually happening

 People who come to me with these concerns almost always carry significant shame.
 They have often tried to stop on their own, failed, tried again, and failed again.
-They have promises they have not kept — to themselves and to people they love.
+They have made promises they have not kept — to themselves and to people they love.
 By the time they reach out to a therapist, they have usually been struggling for a long time.

 Recognizing compulsive sexual behavior and romantic obsession